 - ½ cup extra virgin olive oil

 - Add the farro and water to a medium-sized pot and bring to a boil.
 Cook according to the package instructions.

 - In the meantime, add of the ingredients for the sauce to a bowl and stir.

 - When the farro is done, drain and pour into a serving bowl.
 Add the carrots, fennel, radishes, spinach, Parmigiano Reggiano, chives and the sauce.
 Mix well.
 Serve warm or cover with plastic wrap and store in the refrigerator and serve cold.
 Buon appetito!

 Here are some photos of the shows in Chicago at Williams-Sonoma , Eataly, Bloomingdales and the IHHS tradeshow .
-We had a great time in Chicago and are now having a lot of fun at our shows in NYC.
+I had a great time in Chicago and now am having a lot of fun at the shows in NYC.
 If you want to see more photos, check out my Facebook or Instagram pages.
 March 26, I will be at Bloomingdale’s NY 59th from 12-2pm and will be making this salad along with beet farro crepes topped with ricotta, blood oranges, pistachios, honey and aged balsamic vinegar.
 I look forward to hopefully seeing you there!